 In this article, we will discuss and cover First Time Home Buyers Frequently Asked Questions.

 First Time Home Buyers Frequently Asked Questions: Factors In Qualifying For A Home Loan

-Your credit score is not the only factor considered in qualifying for a home loan.
-Other factors include your prior credit history, credit tradelines, employment history, income and employment type, and assets for down payment on your home purchase.
+The borrowers’ credit score is not the only factor considered in qualifying for a home loan.

 How Much Money Do I Need For A Down Payment?

-Conventional loans require a minimum of 3% down payment for first time home buyers or 5% down payment for seasoned home buyers.
-FHA loans require 3.5% down payment and require a minimum credit score of at least 580 FICO.
+Conventional loans require a minimum of 3% down payment for first time home buyers.
+First time home buyers is defined as someone who had no ownership in a home for the past three years.
+Or 5% down payment for seasoned home buyers.
+FHA loans require 3.5% down payment and require a minimum credit score of at least 580.

 How Much Home Can I Afford?

-You should consult with a mortgage loan officer as soon as you decide that you will be a homeowner in the near future.
-You loan officer should guide you on steps to take and the documents you need to prepare.
-You will need to start saving for the down payment and closing costs for your home purchase.
-You will also need to pay down as much debt as possible and have a low credit card balance to maximize your credit scores.
-You will also need to start interviewing realtors that you can get along with and feel comfortable with.
+Homebuyers should consult with a mortgage loan officer as soon as they decide they will be a homeowner in the near future.
+The loan officer should guide borrowers on steps to take and the documents they need to prepare.
+Borrowers will need to start saving for the down payment and closing costs for the home purchase.
+Homebuyers will also need to pay down as much debt as possible.
+The higher the credit scores the lower the mortgage rates.
+Having a low credit card balance to maximize credit scores is key.
+Borrowers will also need to start interviewing realtors they can get along with and feel comfortable with.